T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 3 Red and Blue Teaming.md

 The ProLabs offering from HTB puts you in multiple simulated organizational network environments.
 They offer multiple labs ranging from beginner to expert level.
 In the HTB ProLabs you are being put in a realistic environment where you need to simulate real world cyber attacks to gain full access to the organizational network.
 Each ProLab offers a certificate of completion.

 ##### Cost
-Prolabs costs **€44/month** or **€440/year** (excl.
+ProLabs costs **€44/month** or **€440/year** (excl.
 VAT).
-This gives access to every Pro Lab
+This gives access to every Pro Lab in their catalog.

 #### [HTB Certified Active Directory Pentesting Expert (HTB CAPE)](https://academy.hackthebox.com/preview/certifications/htb-certified-active-directory-pentesting-expert)
-This is HTB latest Certification (as of this moment).
+This is HTB latest certification (as of this moment).
 This certification focuses on exploiting advanced Active Directory (AD) vulnerabilities.
 The certification is presented as a follow up to the CPTS.
 {{< figure src=/images/training-blogpost/htb-cape.png  align=center width="30%">}}

 ##### Cost